darlatan/chatrooms-rules/README.md

 - Avoid gatekeeping and try to remain welcoming to new users
 - No hate speech (No racism, no homophobia, no transphobia...)
 - No spam
+- No flooding
+- No scams
 - No doxxing
 - No trolling (this doesn't mean sarcasm is forbidden)
-- No NSFW content (no Porn, no Gore, no Hentai...)
+- No NSFW content (no Porn, no Gore, no Hentai or lolicon...)
 - No upload of any non-media files (binaries, executables, compressed files...)
 - No voice messages (these will be auto-deleted by the bots)
 - **Avoid drifting too much off-topic or move to an off-topic room like #bnonymity**